rrDumpTruck/Obsidian.Vault/NPCs.md

 	The precursors are those who exist in the plane of The Veins, but are stuck as outside observers due to their immense power.
 You may call on them but at great peril.

 **<span style="color:#ff0000">Eresiod</span>** - Also known as “THE WATCHER” by the denizens of The Veins, he is responsible for The Vein's habitation by mortal men.
 Initially used as an experiment in his attempt to create a tap of power coming out of The Basin in the overworld.
-Being found out and eventually punished for his crime by his once brothers and sisters in the Devoted, he knew hem
+Being found out and eventually punished for his crime by his once brothers and sisters in the Devoted, he knew he must put a backup plan in place that couldn't fail.
+So he made a small change to the spell responsible for creating the siphon in The Basin.
+The spell would cause him and anyone who remained inside of the portal that would create the hole and the reservoir Eresiod had created for the magic of The Basin to reside.
+The plan went well executed but like he had suspected he was caught.
+While the magic ritual

 **<span style="color:#ff0000">Verona</span>** - Ersiod's Widow, still worshipped and some say that she maintains a stronghold somewhere in the veins plotting revenge on the Devoted.